ArdanaLabs/ardana-dollar/utxo-design.md

 Minting
 - must be signed by the `initialOwner`
 - datum always Initially set to Nothing
-- this will be called directly, and should only be called exactly once in the lifetime of the script, to mint 2 UpgradeContract tokens in 2 seperate UTXO's, once this is completed, any attempt to mint this token should fail
+- this will be called directly, and should only be called exactly once in the lifetime of the script, to mint 2 UpgradeContract tokens in 2 seperate UTXOs, once this is completed, any attempt to mint this token should fail

 Burning: this token cannot be burned.